RobsDigs/node-weather-xml/README.md

 could be setup to run from cron rather then every time the data is displayed.

-current-conditions.js will eventually display a webpage using the data read from the xml file.
-Right now all it does is read and parse the xml file and loads it into an associative array.
+current-conditions.js reads the xml file, parses it into an associative array then displays select current conditions.
+I've been using Forever to run it as a damaen and it really seems to work well.
+It is available through npm.